 Haggling is a part of the culture.
 When you get a taxi bargain a little bit to lower the price.
 The same rule works well in the souks.
 Often, tourists are perceived like walking money, so you will be asked high prices.
 Haggle with a smile and a little bit of humour and you will have a big chance that the price gets better.
 If the vendors are not very flexible, just walk away, you’ll find what you are looking for in many other places.

 I have been to Marrakech twice and already thinking to go there again.
-It is an amazing city and I wight even risk saying that it is one of the most romantic cities in the world.
+It is an amazing city and I would even risk saying that it is one of the most romantic cities in the world.
 You might disagree, but I would highly recommend you to go there and see it with your eyes.
 What is the most romantic place you have seen?
 Thank you for reading and as always, I love hearing from you.
+Why don’t you look for flight tickets to Morocco now?

 Did you like the post?
 Pin it for later: